vmware/cluster-api-provider-cloud-director/docs/MANAGEMENT_CLUSTER.md

 current-context: ${USERNAME}-context
 END
 ```
-The "user-management-kubeconfig.conf" generated at the end ensures that the user can only access CRDs of the
+The "user1-management-kubeconfig.conf" generated at the end ensures that the user can only access CRDs of the
-workload cluster in a newly-created namespace ${NAMESPACE} (user-ns) of the management cluster.
+workload cluster in a newly-created namespace ${NAMESPACE} (user1-ns) of the management cluster.

 Notes:
 * Once the above operation is complete, there is no need of further interaction between tenant admin and tenant user.